Third Thursdays @ Twelve (Noon) Concert Series

 Brian Bartling, lute

-Soprano Jennifer Burks and Lutenist Brian Bartling team up to present a program of music by English composer John Dowland.
-Jennifer is a Boston-based soprano and holds a Master’s degree in Vocal Pedagogy from New England Conservatory.
+Soprano Jennifer Burks and Lutenist Brian Bartling team up to present a program of music from England and Italy, featuring composers John Dowland, John Danyel, and others.
+Jennifer is a Boston-based soprano and holds a Master’s degree in Vocal Pedagogy from the New England Conservatory.
 She has a thriving studio of voice students, and particularly enjoys performing early music, and music of the Baroque and Classical periods.
 Brian is also a graduate of New England Conservatory and plays the lute, guitar, and bass.
 He has performed with various ensembles, including the Hope Collective, the Boston Lyric Opera, the Charles River Sinfonietta, and the Rhode Island College Symphony Orchestra.

 Cheryl Bishkoff, oboe

-Our favorite musical duo makes their annual return to this lunchtime concert series, playing classic works for oboe and piano.
+Our dear friend Cheryl Bishkoff makes her annual return to this lunchtime concert series, playing classic works for oboe.
 Oboist Cheryl Priebe Bishkoff, described as “a musician of incredible artistry” (Richmond News Leader), is universally recognized for her inspiring musicality, uniquely glorious sound and charismatic performing style.
 She is principal oboe of the Rhode Island Philharmonic and is Adjunct Artist in Music in Brown University’s Department of Music.
-Ms. Bishkoff will be accompanied by Vince Edwards, Organist & Director of Music at Grace Church since 2015.
-Mr. Edwards holds music degrees from Yale University and Bethel College.
-Prior to moving to Providence was Director of Music at the historic parish of St. Paul’s-on-the-Green in Norwalk, CT.

 Chamber Music from Brown University